-While some people might want to install the iOS 14 beta on the iPhone right now, others are better off waiting or avoiding the beta altogether.
+While some people might want to install the iOS 14 beta right now, others are better off waiting or avoiding the pre-release software altogether.

 The company used its WWDC 2020 keynote to outline many of the features coming to the iPhone this fall with iOS 14.
 Fortunately, you don’t have to wait until the fall to try them out.

 The company’s also pushed the iOS 14 beta into its Beta Software Program.
 The Beta Software Program is free and requires a compatible device and a working Apple ID.

 There are plenty of reasons to consider trying out iOS 14 right now.
 The beta includes a number of changes including Widgets on the Home Screen, improvements to Messages, new Memoji, and many other features.

 While it’s exciting to try out new features ahead of their official release, there are also some great reasons to avoid the iOS 14 beta.

 Pre-release software is typically plagued with issues and iOS 14 beta is no different.
 Beta testers are reporting a variety of issues with the software.

 That means you can’t move your phone’s software back to anything older than iOS 13.7 and that makes moving to iOS 14 beta a pretty big decision for those of you running iOS 13.6.1 or older.

 Apple will improve iOS 14 over time and a lot of you will want to wait for the additional polish that will come with upcoming betas.
 Many others will just want to stay put on stable iOS 13 software.

 - Stunning 13.3-inch Retina display with True Tone technology